 “We are grateful for our sponsors, including our title sponsor, CIBC First Caribbean Bank, who made this event possible and whose generous contributions help make a positive difference in the lives of so many in our community.”

-TRAC Automotive returned as hole-in-one sponsors, and players were able to play for a car on hole 9.
-Fosters Food Fair provided food supplies, in which [email protected] used to cook a delicious post-tournament BBQ to all participants.
+TRAC Automotive, Car City, and GT Automotive all returned as hole-in-one sponsors, and players were able to play for a car on three different holes.
+Fosters Food Fair provided food supplies, which [email protected] used to cook a delicious post-tournament BBQ for all participants.
 They also graciously kept the CIRC volunteer fueled as they were on hand to provide first aid coverage, witness hole-in-one-winners, and assist the players and staff in keeping the event running smoothly.

-Michelob Ultra (Cayman Distributor’s Group) returned to sponsor a special “Chippo putting contest”, which specifically supported the CIRC 60th anniversary.
-Winners got to take home 3 cases of Michelob Ultra beer.
+Michelob Ultra (Cayman Distributor’s Group) returned to sponsor a special “Chippo putting contest”, and winners got to take home 3 cases of Michelob Ultra beer.

-Back on the green, the competition was fierce, but in the end, the CML Recruitment team made up of Will Koutney, Graham Blyth, Dave Griffin, Simon Thomas won the trophy and bragging rights until next September’s tournament.
+Back on the green, the competition was fierce, but in the end, the team Travers Thorp Alberga, made up of Bhavesh Patel, Graham Blyth, Chris Buchan and Paras Malde won the trophy and bragging rights until next September’s tournament.

-The Annual Golf Tournament continues to be a key fundraiser to cover the CIRC’s main operational costs and fund its four main programmers and ongoing activities – Disaster Management, First Aid & Lifeguarding, Child Protection, and Sexuality Education, and the Thrift Shop Community Outreach Programme.
+The Annual Golf Tournament is a key fundraiser to cover the CIRC’s main operational costs and fund its four main programmers and ongoing activities – Disaster Management, First Aid & Lifeguarding, Child Protection, and Sexuality Education, Support Our Seniors and the Thrift Shop Community Outreach Programme.

-“Recent events in our region reminded us once again the need for disaster preparedness and an empowered and resilient community,” says CIRC Director Ms. Jondo Obi.
-“The funds that we raise translate directly into community training like our volunteers and CERTs, it helps us prepare for hurricane season so that we can respond should disaster strike, it helps us assist the most vulnerable and empower the youth in our community, and to continue our awareness, education and prevention efforts throughout the year,” Ms. Obi explains.
+“The funds that we raise translate directly into community training like our volunteers and CERTs, it helps us prepare for hurricane season so that we can respond should disaster strike”, says CIRC Director Ms. Jondo Obi.
+“It helps us assist the most vulnerable and empower the youth in our community, and to continue our awareness, education and prevention efforts throughout the year,” Ms. Obi explains.